 In this fast-moving digital world, innovations are happening all the time.
-Logistics and delivery systems are becoming increasingly automated with everything from robotics to self-driving vehicles, and Google has used artificial intelligence from its DeepMind machine-learning system to cut the amount of energy its data centers use by 40 percent*.
+Logistics and delivery systems are becoming increasingly automated with everything from robotics to self-driving vehicles.
+Google, for example, has used artificial intelligence from its DeepMind machine-learning system to cut data centres energy use by 40 percent*.
 The possibilities are endless and today’s businesses will need to keep up with the innovation.

-One big takeaway here is: if you’re in one of the industries that are lagging behind, now is the perfect time get on the innovation wagon (and acting quickly could really help to put you ahead of the competition).
-And if you’re in one of the more up-to-date industries, you need to keep innovating to avoid falling behind.
+One big takeaway is: if you’re in an industry that is lagging behind, now is the perfect time get on the innovation wagon.
+Acting quickly could really help to put you ahead of the competition.
+If you’re in one of the more up-to-date industries, keep innovating to avoid falling behind.

 - Cloud computing